Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Outlook

-To summarize, we have studied the scalaron DM dynamics in presence of scalaron-Higgs trilinear interaction, which consists of Higgs quartic coupling and Higgs non-minimal coupling to gravity.
-Depending on the relative contributions of these couplings the scalaron dynamics is modified and its mass is significantly altered to account for observed DM density.
-In particular, we provide a natural explanation for vanishing scalron-Higgs interaction, leading to keV-MeV DM candidate.
+In this work, we have studied the scalaron DM dynamics in presence of scalaron-Higgs trilinear interaction, which consists of Higgs quartic coupling and Higgs non-minimal coupling to gravity.
+Depending on the relative contributions of these couplings the scalaron dynamics gets modified and its mass is significantly altered to account for observed DM density.
+In particular, we provide a natural explanation for vanishing scalaron-Higgs interaction, leading to DM candidates with masses within meV$-$MeV.

 We note that the interplay between Higgs quartic coupling and the non-minimal coupling in the light DM context is demonstrated with a possibility of detection in highly sensitive X-ray/gamma ray telescopes.
 However, there is significant uncertainty over the experimental determination of these couplings, which can affect scalaron dynamics in the early universe.
-In fact, measuring the Higgs quartic coupling at colliders is challenging, as it requires cross-section measurements of processes involving the three-Higgs vertex, which are highly suppressed \cite{Fuks:2017zkg,Stylianou:2023tgg}.
-On the other hand, the limits on the Higgs non-minimal coupling in low energy effective theory with $R^2$ modification to the Einstein's GR is an unexplored topic, to the best our knowledge.
-Here, we have used the LHC data to give an upper bound on the non-minimal coupling assuming the $R^2$ term subsides for in the late universe.
-Therefore, the scalaron dynamics and its mass limits can modify with improvements in understanding of these Higgs interaction along with its experimental verifications.
+In fact, measuring the Higgs quartic coupling at colliders is very challenging, as it requires cross-section measurements of processes involving the three-Higgs vertex, which are highly suppressed \cite{Fuks:2017zkg,Stylianou:2023tgg}.
+On the other hand, the limits on the Higgs non-minimal coupling in the low energy effective theory with $R^2$ modification to the Einstein's GR is an unexplored topic, to the best our knowledge.
+Here, for the first time, we have derived an upper bound on $|\xi m|$ using the Higgs mass and signal strength measurements at the LHC.

+Within our analysis of scenario-I, the scalaron dynamics leading to a cold DM candidate at late times is completely determined by the Higgs EWPT.
+We find that the Higgs non-minimal coupling can take enormously large values in contrast to Higgs-inflation paradigm\cite{Bezrukov:2007ep, Giudice:2010ka,Rubio:2018ogq}, since in the mixed model the effective scale is determined by $|\xi m|$.
+As long as $m$ is sufficiently small, perturbativity and the unitarity are preserved.

+In contrast, within the standard misalignment framework of Scenario~II, the relic density constraint is satisfied for scalaron masses ranging from \(\mathcal{O}(\text{meV})\) to \(\mathcal{O}(\text{MeV})\).
+In this regime, the scalaron dynamics can be effectively treated as decoupled from the Higgs sector for all practical purposes, with the relic abundance being primarily determined by a sufficiently large initial misalignment.
+As a result, the details of the electroweak crossover and the subsequent evolution of the Higgs field have a negligible impact on the scalaron evolution.
+This allows us to safely neglect the precise nature of the electroweak crossover in the analysis of scenario-II.